7 Goals to Accomplish When You Retire

 One of the least fun, yet most important goals many retirees have is what they’ll leave behind.
 Estate planning is critical as you enter retirement.
 What are you going to leave behind for your children?
 What about your spouse?

-Also, now is the time to think about your end-of-life expenses.
-Discuss your wishes as well so that there is no confusion or guilt.
-It may not be a happy subject, but it’s better to talk about it now than leave your loved ones wondering.
+Now is also the time to consider your end-of-life expenses.
+Discuss your wishes as well to avoid confusion or guilt.
+It may not be a pleasant topic, but it’s better to address it now than leave your loved ones wondering.

 Why Your Goals Are Important to NextGen Wealth

 Your goals are the most important aspects we use to help craft a financial plan with you.
 We use our COLLAB Financial Planning Process™ to help you define your goals and unlock what’s possible in retirement.
-The goals we talked about here are only a suggestion based on what we’ve seen – your dreams may be completely different.
+The goals we discussed here are only suggestions based on what we’ve seen – your goals may be completely different.

 Whether you’re 5 years from retirement or just retired yesterday, getting your goals and priorities in order is vitally important.
 We also don’t want you to skip a goal or dream because you don’t think you can afford it – that’s where our expertise comes in.
-It’s never too early to get started planning your retirement.
+Contact us today to receive your no-obligation financial assessment and start planning your retirement.